Last updated October 7.

-We’ve been distributing a newsletter to fall students each Wednesday since May with internship leads and will continue to update you through September.
-Winter and spring students will receive similar updates in the future.
+We’ve been distributing a newsletter to students each Wednesday with internship leads and will continue to update you through December.
 Remote internships can also be identified in our database by clicking on the COVID-19 banner.
-The list will grow as internship sites firm up fall plans.

 What are the dates for the remote internships at UCDC?

 How many hours per week are students expected to work?

 Students intern 24-32 hours of work per week.
 Schedules are determined by agreement between the internship supervisor and the student.
 Additional hours are permitted if both parties agree.